dHollingshurst/meet/README.md

-# Meetapp
+# meet
-Connect with likeminded people in your city by finding events you are interested in.
+an app for people to find events in a city of their choice.

 ## Objectives
 - Build a serverless React PWA (for online and offline use).